 High-performance computing has enabled significant progress in applying various ab initio methods to calculate properties of nuclei, but these methods are mostly limited to light nuclei.
 One example, density functional theory (DFT), is unique in providing a global theory of nuclei.
 However, it can miss important correlations beyond the mean field.
 Another method involves diagonalization of the Hamiltonian within a basis constructed by the configuration-interaction (CI) shell model approach.
 The CI shell model, a basic model of nuclear structure, provides an attractive framework as it accounts for both shell effects and correlations.
 However, combinatorial growth of the dimension of the many-particle space hinders its application in mid-mass and heavy nuclei.

 We have overcome the difficulty in applying the CI shell-model approach to mid-mass and heavy nuclei by using quantum Monte Carlo methods.
 In particular, we use the auxiliary-field Monte Carlo (AFMC) method, which is known in the context of the nuclear CI shell model as the shell model Monte Carlo (SMMC).
-This method enables exact solutions in model spaces that are many orders of magnitude larger than those that can be treated by conventional methods.
+For a recent review of AFMC in nuclei, see the chapter in Emergent Phenomena in Atomic Nuclei from Large-Scale Modeling (2017).
+SMMC enables exact solutions in model spaces that are many orders of magnitude larger than those that can be treated by conventional methods.
 While fermionic Monte Carlo methods are often limited by the so-called sign problem, the dominant components of nuclear interactions have a good sign in SMMC and often suffice for realistic calculations of statistical and collective properties.
 The smaller bad-sign components of the interactions can be treated by a method we introduced in PRL 1994.

 The SMMC method is particularly useful for the microscopic calculation of statistical and collective properties of nuclei, such as level densities.
 Level densities are required to estimate transition rates through Fermi’s golden rule and are important in the Hauser-Feshbach theory of statistical nuclear reactions, and therefore appear in numerous nuclear physics applications.
 However, their calculation in the presence of correlations is a difficult many-body problem.
 We have developed state-of-the-art SMMC methods for the microscopic calculation of level densities, including their dependence on good quantum numbers such as parity, spin and isospin (PRL 1997, PRL 1999, PRL 2000, PRL 2007, PRC Rapid Comm 2008).

-We have also used the configuration-space Monte Carlo (CSMC) method to solve exactly for the pairing Hamiltonian constructed from a density-dependent contact interaction in the framework of DFT (PRC 2011).
+We have also used a configuration-space Monte Carlo (CSMC) method to solve exactly for the pairing Hamiltonian constructed from a density-dependent contact interaction in the framework of DFT (PRC 2011).
 This improved over the bare DFT+BCS results as measured by the rms deviation between the theoretical and experimental values of ~450 neutron pairing gaps.
-We recently introduced a new Monte Carlo method in the CI framework, CI Monte Carlo (CIMC), that uses a guiding wave function in Fock space to circumvent the sign problem and find an approximate solution to the ground state (PRA 2013).